g185/ArTeller/second_presentation/Architecture.md

 ![architecture](https://github.com/g185/SmartMuseum/blob/master/assets/architecture_2.png)

 # IoT Edge Infrastructure
-##
+## Ultrasonic Proximity Sensor
-Retrieves images and sends them to the STM32 Nucleo board
+Retrieves proximity values and sends them to the STM32 Nucleo board

 ## Speaker
 Plays the audio description of the statue when the system is correctly triggered

 ## STM32 Nucleo board
-Processes the incoming images to detect faces.
-The system will start the activation protocol whenever it detects an interested face.
-In order to define an "interested" face, we will adjust different parameters for example distance or detection time.
+Processes the incoming proximity values to detect people.
+The system will start the activation protocol whenever it detects an interested user.
+In order to define an "interested" user, we will use an algorithm that will also detect the height of the visitor, in ordder to play a different audio track.

-After detection, it will check if any of the nearby statues is currently speaking.
-If it is not the case, it will wait and listen for MQTT messages for a time interval of 2t (where t is the round trip time of MQTT messages from nearby statues).
-If it has not received anything, it will send an MQTT message on his own topic and it will proceed to play the audio description.

-## Local MQTT broker
-It handles every local exchanged message between different STM32 Nucleo boards.
-Through this element, every board will subscribe to the topics of nearby statues (because if they transmit the audio description simultaneously, interference may happen).
-We decided to include a local MQTT broker (instead of using only the remote one) in order to reduce latency.
-Furthermore, this component will forward every received message to the AWS MQTT broker.

 # Cloud Infrastructure
 ## AWS MQTT broker